edterbak/NodeRed_Heishamon_control/README.md

 Once imported, you probably need to adjust the settings of the MQTT server in the function.

+## Log / Notes
+[2021-11-09] Current versions of the function seem rough.
+I will polish it at a later time and update here.
+The Flows do contain comments to clarify.
+In future I will also publish my verion of a NR dashboard.
+Currently Im not fully happy with it.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments